mpreus/fashin_shop/README.md

 # fashion_shop
 Landing page.
-The aim of the project is to extend skills in SASS used with Gulp.
+The aim of the project is to extend skills in SASS used with Gulp. jQuery adds some functionalities to the sites of the project.
 Project in progress.